-Amortization, depreciation and depletion increased by \$25,880 during the current quarter.
-Of this increase, \$51,204 was due to amortization costs associated with the gravel pit operations of the House River pit, representing amortization of the related reclamation cost asset and depletion of the pit's gravel reserves.
-There was no related cost in the comparative period since the pit first came into production during Q1 2012.
+Amortization, depreciation and depletion increased by \$38,758 to \$312,178 during the current quarter.
+Of this increase, \$15,461 was due to non-cashflow costs associated with the gravel pit operations of the House River pit, representing amortization of the related reclamation cost asset and depletion of the pit's gravel reserves.
+There was no related cost in the comparative period since the pit first came into production during 2012.
+Depreciation of property and equipment rose by \$44,664 to \$80,590 due to the substantial increase in property and equipment acquired by the Corporation during the period.
 The offset reduction during the period was primarily due to there not being further amortization of the Poplar Creek management contract or reclamation cost asset, as these assets were written off during fiscal 2011 due to pit depletion.
-During the first quarter of fiscal 2011, \$17,726 of amortization was charged on the Poplar Creek assets.
-The remainder of the reduction was due to decreased depreciation costs on depreciation of property and equipment.
+During the second quarter of fiscal 2011, \$21,365 of amortization was charged on the Poplar Creek assets.